alain-lam/todo-express/README.md

 # Database configuration file
 A database must be installed and configured, create a .env config file accordingly.
-PostgresSQL is used in thios project.
+PostgresSQL is used in this project.

 # PostgreSQL
 Script to create required table: